tapbos/tapbos.github.io/index.md

 </p>

 <center>
-  <h2>Taiwanese American Professionals - Boston</h2>
+  <h2 style="color:white;">TAIWANESE AMERICAN PROFESSIONALS - BOSTON</h2>
   <br/>
   <br/>
 </center>

-***

 <center>
-  <h1>OUR MISSION</h1>
+  <h3>Our Mission</h3>
 </center>

 <p align="center">
-TAP-Boston is a springboard for driven and passionate individuals interested in Taiwanese heritage to develop as leaders and to serve Greater Boston.
-We provide a supportive environment where members can reflect, grow, and build meaningful relationships.
+TAP-Boston is a springboard for driven and passionate individuals interested in Taiwanese heritage<br/>
+to develop as leaders and to serve Greater Boston.
+We provide a supportive environment where<br/>
+members can reflect, grow, and build meaningful relationships.
 </p>

 <p align="center">